RightToPrivacy/Gitea-Onion/README.md

 INSTRUCTIONS:

 1.)
-Clone the repository or extract its contents into a directory.
+Clone this repository or extract its contents into a directory.

 2.) cd into the directory.